 This week’s article is going to be on ties and is inspired by the complete lack of them being worn by you guys!
 I can’t understand why most guys don’t jump at the opportunity to knot up and let a little bit of style and flair pop out of your outfit.
 Aside from a watch, the tie is the one truly masculine accessory that we have and can add a lot of different things to your outfit depending on the occasion.
 However, just for the purposes of this article, I’m going to stick to them within a casual context, more on office ties and formal occasions later.

-Ties are great because they can really dress up your shirts in a simplistic way.
+Ties are great because they can really dress up your shirts in an effortless way.
 Or, if you’re like me and don’t like being knotted all the way up to the neck, pulling it out a little bit is a great way to make even the most formal of outfits look a bit more relaxed and casual.

 The one rule to remember when it does come to a tie though is what the tie is like.
 If it’s predominately neutral in colour then that gives you the options to go crazy with your shirts; I’m talking plaids, stripes, gingham or even madras for the summer.
 Whereas if your tie has a lot of patterns of colours on it then keep your shirt as simple as possible, think whites, blues, pinks, greys and blacks and let the tie do the talking guys.

 The three main styles that ties come in are: –

 - Solid – these are your basic coloured ties that come in a block colour and are the easiest to match up with the rest of your outfit.

 - Striped – predominately in diagonal stripes but occasionally horizontal, they are often referred to as Rep ties and are often more associated with the workplace.

 - Club ties – Getting their name from sports teams that have their team logo printed on their ties, these ties come with a unlimited option of symbols on them and are a great way of individualising your look.